 Hard-wired to breastfeed

 Parents sometimes worry that if their baby isn’t breastfeeding at all yet, or is breastfeeding but needs to use tools such as shields or bottles as well, that they will forget how to breastfeed.
 You can be reassured that babies are strongly “hard-wired” to breastfeed, and will keep on trying for at least 8-12 weeks after birth.
-You will notice that when your awake baby is placed face-down on your body, she starts to move herself around, as if she is looking for something.
-If anything touches her head, she will turn towards it.
-She may smack her lips and suck her hands.
-These are all feeding behaviours which are going to be useful to her in the months to come, and they won’t disappear for many weeks.
+You will notice that when your awake baby is placed face-down on your body, they start to move themselves around, as if they are looking for something.
+If anything touches their head, they will turn towards it.
+They may smack their lips and suck their hands.
+These are all feeding behaviours which are going to be useful to them in the months to come, and they won’t disappear for many weeks.
 Getting breastfeeding going matters but is it also very important to get your milk supply going!
-In the meantime, spending lots of time holding your baby skin to skin gives her lots of time to practise her feeding behaviours and to enjoy being near the breast.
+In the meantime, spending lots of time holding your baby skin to skin gives them lots of time to practise their feeding behaviours and to enjoy being near the breast.

 Balancing expressing and breastfeeding